Maintaining Salvation in Roman Catholicism

 Maintaining Salvation, Part 2 of 3

 According to Roman Catholicism, after receiving initial justification in baptism, which removes original sin, grace is also infused into a person (Catechism of the Catholic Church, herein referred to as CCC, par.
 1999).
 However, with each sin a person commits after baptism, there is a loss of justifying grace.
 The more a person sins, the more grace he loses.
-Venial sins (lesser sins) result in incremental losses of this grace, but mortal sins (greater sins) bring an instantaneous loss of all grace -- if a person dies after committing mortal sin, he goes to hell.
-In order to replace the grace that was lost, he must participate in the sacraments (mainly penance) administered by a properly ordained priest the Roman Catholic Church.
+Venial sins (lesser sins) result in incremental losses of this grace, but mortal sins (greater sins) bring an instantaneous loss of all grace--if a person dies after committing mortal sin, he goes to hell.
+In order to replace the grace that was lost, he must participate in the sacraments (mainly penance) administered by a properly ordained priest in the Roman Catholic Church.
 This regaining of grace enables him to do good works and keep himself in a state of justification before God.
 This is how the Roman Catholic maintains his salvation.

 The infused grace must be maintained through a series of sacraments.